spraakbanken/swell-project/Normalization_guidelines.md

 ### Basic Criteria

-First, always keep to the following principles:
+First, _always_ keep to the following two principles:

 * Change the sentence so that it's grammatical (which is admittedly a broad concept)